KDL-umass/alter-ego-bias/README.md

 ## Run the Experiments

-[REPLICATION.md](REPLICATION.md) contains installation, configuration, and run instructions for experiments and figures in the paper.
+[REPLICATION.md](REPLICATION.md) contains installation, configuration, and run instructions for experiments in the paper.

 ## Overview
 Given a network graph and simulation parameters identified in a configuration file,